 Click here to see EJA state initiatives

-EJA has paid out more than $11.5 million in grants and has provided approximately 1.6 million hours of free legal services with programs that work to protect the rights of the poor.
+EJA has paid out nearly $12 million in grants and has provided approximately 1.7 million hours of free legal services with programs that work to protect the rights of the poor.

 In September 2002, we began funding two-year post-graduate EJA Fellowships, launching the public interest careers of outstanding young attorneys.
 Nearly $2.5 million has been committed to these post-graduate fellowships.